-We have, in the past, received grants and substantial tax benefits under government of Israel programs, including the Approved Enterprise program and programs of the Office of the Chief Scientist of the Ministry of Economy of the State of Israel ("OCS").
+We have, in the past, received grants and substantial tax benefits under Israeli government programs, including the Approved Enterprise program and programs of the National Technological Innovation Authority (the "Authority") (formerly operating as Office of the Chief Scientist of the Ministry of Economy of the State of Israel (the "OCS")).
 In order to be eligible for these programs and benefits, we must meet specified conditions including making specified investments in fixed assets from our equity and paying royalties with respect to grants received.
 In addition, some of these programs could restrict our ability to manufacture particular products and transfer particular technology outside of Israel.
 If we fail to comply with these conditions in the future, the benefits received could be canceled and we could be required to refund payments previously received under these programs or pay increased payments and/or taxes.
 In the future, the government of Israel may discontinue or curtail these and the tax benefits available under these programs.
 If the government of Israel ends these programs and tax benefits while we are recipients, our business, financial condition and results of operations could be materially adversely affected.